 3. Employer of Record (EOR)

-International PEO (Professional Employer Organization) and Foreign Subsidiary as a Service (FSaaS) are Employer of Record solutions that connect businesses with third-party companies that hire employees in the target country on your behalf and assumes all responsibilities related to that employment.
+An Employer of Record (also known as International PEO) connects businesses with third-party companies that hire employees in the target country on your behalf and assumes all responsibilities related to that employment.
 These options are perfect for companies that do not need large volumes of physical assets in their new country.

 - Creating a locally compliant employment contract